-- 1. HTFT Partnership Limited recognises that all employees, learners and anyone associated with HTFT Partnership Limited, have a right to work in an environment in which the dignity of individuals is respected and which is free from harassment and bullying.
+- 1. HTFT Partnership Limited recognises that all employees have a right to work in an environment in which the dignity of individuals is respected and which is free from harassment and bullying.
 It is committed to eliminating intimidation in any form. - 2.
 The Policy applies to harassment on the grounds of disability, gender, marital status, sexual orientation, age, creed, colour, race or ethnic origin. - 3.
 Harassment breaches HTFT Partnership Limited Policy as outlined and it is classified as a serious offence which may result in disciplinary action including summary dismissal under the Disciplinary Procedure. - 4.
-The Policy applies to all staff employed by HTFT Partnership Limited, learners and anyone associated with HTFT Partnership Limited.
+The Policy applies to all staff employed by HTFT Partnership Limited.